 Address Hash mode will attempt to use the source and destination IP addresses and ports to create an effective balance between team members.
 If no ports are part of a connection, it will only use IP addresses to determine how to load balance.
-If no IP addresses are part of a connection, it will use MAC addresses.
+For cases that there’s no IP addresses are part of a connection, it will use MAC addresses.

 When creating a NIC team, you can force the team to use IP+Port, IP only, or MAC address only.
 IP+Port is the default and provides the best balance among team members.
 To use IP only or MAC address only, you’ll have to create your NIC team via PowerShell.